 Corporate income tax (CIT) is levied on all business profits, including those made by overseas company branches.
 In both general and limited partnerships, corporate members are taxed on their portion of the partnership’s earnings.

 Czech resident firms must pay CIT on earnings generated from international sources.
-Non-resident firms must pay CIT on income generated in the Czech Republic.
+Non-resident firms must pay CIT on income earned in the Czech Republic.

 Conclusion